sqlxpert/lights-off-aws/README.md

   (or an error queue, if an operation fails).
 Encryption in transit is required.

-- Readable IAM policies, formatted as CloudFormation YAML rather than JSON, and broken down into discrete statements by service, resource or principal.
+- Readable IAM policies, broken down into discrete statements by service, resource or principal.
+Policies are formatted as CloudFormation YAML rather than as native JSON, except when it's necessary to allow insertion of custom, user-specified JSON.

 - Optional encryption at rest with the AWS Key Management System (KMS), for queue message bodies (may contain resource identifiers) and for logs (may